SAP ABAP FAQ's

 13) Can the user create an ABAP program without using Y or Z?

-14) What is foreign key relationship?
+14) What is a foreign key relationship?

-A foreign key relationship can be referred as a relationship that can be defined between tables and should be clearly defined at field level.
+A foreign key relationship can be referred to a relationship that can be defined between tables and should be clearly defined at field level.
 Foreign keys are utilized for ensuring consistency of data.
 The Data entered must be verified against existing data in order to clear out any contradiction.
 It must be ensured that while defining foreign key relationship cardinality should be very clearly specified.